-The Safety Directors Office encourages all public employers to prepare for a First Amendment Audit.
-Research, employee preparation and training play an important role in preparing for and mitigating cases that could result in litigation.
-Discuss with employees what can be said, how to respond to these audits, and who they can contact for assistance.
+The Safety Director's Office encourages all public employers to prepare for a First Amendment Audit.
+Research, employee preparation, and training play an important role in preparing for and mitigating cases that could result in litigation.
+Discuss with employees what can be said, how to respond to these audits, and who they can contact for assistance, and have them attend Preparing for First Amendment Audits Training through MSI LIVE.

 - Encourage your personnel to stay calm and to be professional at all times.
-Be helpful, but do not go beyond what is required by law. - Educate employees what is 'required by law' as it pertains to their job duties, such as Open Public Meeting Act (OPRA), permits and applications for permits, and confidentiality rules for public information. - Do not allow 'auditors' to enter restricted or secured areas within the building.
+Be helpful, but do not go beyond what is required by law. - Educate employees on what is 'required by law' as it pertains to their job duties, such as Open Public Meeting Act (OPRA), permits and applications for permits, and confidentiality rules for public information. - Do not allow 'auditors' to enter restricted or secured areas within the building.
 Be situationally aware; they may try to tailgate you while you are entering a secured area of the facility, claiming that they were not aware that their entry was restricted to a particular office or room.
 Review signage for restricted areas.
-Ordinances may be required to support your signage decisions. - Be prepared for a challenge by the auditor referring to the American with Disabilities Act, requesting an accommodation or other actions to obtain information to which they may or may not be entitled. - Discuss with employees a plan of action for dealing with 'auditors' and other difficult people.
+Ordinances may be required to support your signage decisions. - Be prepared for a challenge by the auditor referring to the Americans with Disabilities Act, requesting an accommodation or other actions to obtain information to which they may or may not be entitled. - Discuss with employees a plan of action for dealing with 'auditors' and other difficult people.
 Provide guidance on co-workers assisting co-workers, requesting assistance from supervisors, and when to request support from law enforcement.

-Work with local law enforcement and Solicitor to develop procedures and training for employees and supervisors.
+Work with local law enforcement and agency's attorney to develop procedures and training for employees and supervisors.
 Consider a tabletop exercise or roleplaying drill for employees to prepare for the 'real thing'.